Quansight/Quansight-website/apps/labs/posts/libsf-error-state.md

 job involved building a wheel on Windows.
 A [wheel](https://packaging.python.org/en/latest/specifications/binary-distribution-format/) can be thought of as a precompiled binary for a Python package.
-The underlying issue was that Windows does not have support for something like `RPATH`, following a less configurable [set of rules](https://learn.microsoft.com/en-us/windows/win32/dlls/dynamic-link-library-search-order) for determining the search path for shared libraries.
+The underlying issue was that Windows does not have support for something like `RPATH`, following instead a less configurable [set of rules](https://learn.microsoft.com/en-us/windows/win32/dlls/dynamic-link-library-search-order) for determining the search path for shared libraries.

 It took us a day of work to get to this point.
 Since things were not as straightforward as expected; I took it from here.